 Articles

-How to recognize opportunities to attack wide versus a ‘jockey’ defence Posted about 1 year ago
+How to recognize opportunities to attack wide versus a ‘jockey’ defence Posted over 1 year ago

 Ahead of the last World Cup in 2019, World Rugby produced a series of useful guides, offering very clear and concise summaries of various aspects of the game.
 One of them was entitled “Drift or Blitz: what is really the best form of Defence?”